NZRS/wavetrace/README.md

+Copyright 2014 .NZ Registry Services

+This software is licensed under the GPLv3 license.

 # WaveTrace #

 This application allows for batch processing of radio propagation modelling.
 It takes a CSV as input and generates the following: